GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 # Onboard public officers

 This article guides public officers to sign up for TechPass account and to onboard to it using their non-SE GSIB machine.
-They can use their TechPass account to access Singapore Tech Stack(SGTS) products and services from GSIB and GMD machines.
+They can use their TechPass account to access Singapore Government Technology Stack (SGTS) products and services from GSIB and GMD machines.

 **Overview**